BMA Seminary seeks to make seminary possible for anyone, regardless of their financial abilities.

 Any student who qualifies for enrollment in BMA Theological Seminary is eligible to apply for an academic scholarship.
 A student who wishes to apply for an academic scholarship should contact the Dean’s Office.
 Scholarship funds will be granted or denied, based upon the need of the individual student as revealed by the application, and the availability of funds, as determined by the Scholarship Committee.

 Undergraduate students (B.A.R. and A.Div.) who have need of assistance in order to continue their education may make application for a Pell Grant.
-Students who can show “need” may qualify for from $500 to $4,700 per year.* Funds received through this source must be used for educational expenses.
+Students who can show “need” may qualify for from $580 to $5,775 per year.*

 *Figures are adjusted annually by United States Department of Education

-All financial aid is disbursed at the beginning (usually the fourth week) of each enrollment period, one-half at the beginning of the fall semester and one-half at the beginning of the spring semester.
+All Pell Grants are disbursed at the beginning (usually the fourth week) of each enrollment period, one-half at the beginning of the fall semester and one-half at the beginning of the spring semester.